-Monitoring sites L2 and L3 are in ON status.
-Production wells controlled by these monitoring sites have an available production capacity of 19,687 acre-feet.
+Monitoring site L2 is in ON status.
+Production wells controlled by this monitoring site have an available production capacity of 10,492 acre-feet.
 Wells linked to monitoring site L5 have a capacity of 9,122 acre-feet.
-The Technical Group has yet to locate a permanent vegetation monitoring site for L5.
 Exempt wells within the Laws Well Field have a capacity of 3,337 acre-feet.
-The sum total of available pumping capacity in the Laws Well Field is 32,146 acre-feet.
+The sum total of available pumping capacity in the Laws Well Field is 22,951 acre-feet.
 Well 365 has had a reduction in production capacity and is planned to be replaced.
 Well 236, associated with monitoring site L2, is used as a backup along with Well 365 as an exempt well irrigation water supply.

-Planned pumping this year in the Laws Well Field is about 6,200 acre-feet in order to supply Owens Valley demands including the town water system, E/M projects, and irrigated lands.
-Should Well 377 remain in ON status, pumping to supply stockwater may be reduced by almost 100 acre-feet per month over the winter months.
+Groundwater pumping planned for the Laws Well Field this year is approximately 7,400 acre-feet, contingent on water needs and environmental conditions.
+Groundwater pumping is planned to supply Owens Valley demands including the town water system, E/M projects, and irrigated lands.